 A very beautiful beach on the south coast.
 20 min walk from dedicated car park and access is via a toll for motor vehicles.
 Signposted from the Ciutadella ring road Can sometimes get crowded due to the many visiting boat tours in high season from Cala en Bosch.
 Fabulous in the early morning and evening hours when the boat tourists are not there.
 No facilities.Parking for 120 Cars 15 min walk to beach.
-2014 new bus service from Ciutadella circa 5 Euro one way - limited passengers
+Bus service from Ciutadella circa 5 Euro one way - limited passengers

 Note there are electronic signs at the start of the roads so you can see if there are any parking spaces available.

 Remoter virgin beaches where you find textile free sun bathing are Algairens,Binimel-la,Cala Barril,Cala Calderer,Cala Coves,Cala Pilar,Cala des Tamarells,Cala Macarelleta, Cala Mitjanetta, Cala Mica,Cala Pilar,Cala Pregonda,Cala Presili,Cala Mesquida, Cala Trebaluger and Cala Es Bots.

 Quieter spots of larger resort beaches will also be used eg Son Bou, Santo Thomas and Cala en Porter.